Learning an Interpretable Risk Scoring System for Maximizing Decision Net Benefit: Method

-Our risk scoring mixed integer programming formulation (\ref{ilp:formulation}) is strongly NP-hard.
-This follows from a reduction from the general 0-1 integer programming problem, which can be encoded into model (\ref{ilp:formulation}) through its integer coefficient variables, binary selection indicators, and big-M constraints.
-The result holds for arbitrary data and penalty terms, which shows that no polynomial-time algorithm exists for the general problem unless $\mathcal{P}=\mathcal{NP}$.

-The size of the model increases linearly with $N$.
+In Appendix \ref{app:NPhard}, we have shown that our model belongs to a family of NP-hard problems, and the size of the model increases with $N$.
 Therefore, in addition to solving (\ref{ilp:formulation}) using the solver Gurobi, we propose a simulated annealing algorithm to efficiently search for high-quality solutions by directly optimizing the original formulation (\ref{ilp:original}).
 The detailed outline of the approach is presented as \Cref{alg:sa} in the appendix.
 There, \Cref{alg:find_opt_T} provides a subroutine invoked within \Cref{alg:sa}.
 For predictive models whose outputs are not in the interval $[0,1]$, \Cref{alg:find_opt_T} can also be used to select the appropriate operating points to maximize the AUNBC of the model.